arctic-fire-development/dapper-gcs/hardware/README.md

 ### Using USB-serial FTDI adapters with Intel Edison

 The current Yocto kernel distro available for the Intel Edison (version 68 by configure_edison --version) does not include the FTDI driver.
 Thus when you plug a USB-serial adapter into the USB OTG host port, you’ll see it partially recognized in dmesg tail upon plugin, but you won’t see an assignment to a /dev/ttyUSB_ device.
+This has been RESOLVED with version 120!

 You need to install the FTDI kernel module first.
 - `opkg install kernel-module-ftdi-sio`